RivenSkaye/EnforceTypes/README.rst

 please try using decorators in a different order *before* submitting bug reports.
 I can't help that, it's a limitation with the way Python itself handles it.

+I'm working on combining common use cases (such as ``@dataclass`` which has already been implemented) and would gladly take suggestions!
+I've also been putting some effort into splitting the package, so auto-imports and ``__all__`` might be somewhat affected until v0.1.0, which I'll release once I'm confident that it's mostly stable (except for the API)

 .. code-block:: python

    from EnforceTypes import classtypes, functypes, methtypes